Choosing an accountant can be a bewildering process. Here are our thoughts, which we’ve tried to make as objective as possible:

 - Experience with the issues that you think will concern you most, eg tax advice, business structure, business development.

-For more details about our staff, visit the about us section of our web site.
-Our senior staff have 100 years of small business accountancy experience between them – not much phases us!
+For more details about our staff, visit the About Us section of our web site.
+Our senior staff have 100 years of small business accountancy experience between them – not much fazes us!

 Our client base covers a wide variety of sectors.
-A lot of our clients are personal service companies, the remainder are an assortment of clients covering sectors like retail, hotels, property development, construction and many more.
+A lot of our clients are Personal Service Companies, the remainder are an assortment of clients covering sectors like retail, hotels, property development, construction and many more.
+We have a daughter business working in the Yoga and Mind/Body sector, our MD being a Yoga Teacher and Yoga Therapist.

 You should have a written quote in advance for the work you require.